-In most cases, proper brushing, flossing, and use of a mouth guard are more than enough to circumvent tooth sensitivity.
-The same can said for limiting foods and beverages that have high acidity.
-However, if your little one is still in pain, it may be a good idea to schedule a visit with an expert dentist who can evaluate their oral health.
-After all, dental pain is usually indicative of problems with the teeth or gums.
-These should be addressed sooner rather than later.
+Proper brushing, flossing, and use of a mouthguard.
+These are more than enough to circumvent tooth sensitivity.
+The same can said for limiting foods and beverages that have high acid.
+Yet, if your little one is still in pain, it may be a good idea to schedule a visit with an expert dentist.
+One who can check their oral health.
+After all, dental pain is usually indicative of problems.
+Problems with the teeth or gums must be overcome sooner rather than later.

 WHAT SHOULD YOU EXPECT WHEN VISITING THE DENTIST?

-The first step in addressing what may be contributing to your little one’s sensitive teeth will involve a standard x-ray.
+The first step in addressing one’s sensitive teeth will involve a standard x-ray.
 This is to identify what may be causing the problem.
-For example, the x-ray may reveal that your little one has a cavity that intensifies when it comes in contact with hot or cold food and beverages.
+For example, the x-ray may reveal that your little one has a cavity.
+This cavity intensifies when it comes in contact with hot or cold food and beverages.

 Additionally, these exams can determine if the root of the tooth has become exposed.
 Or if the tooth has lost a large amount of enamel.
-The reasons for tooth sensitivity can be varied.
-And x-rays can help either pinpoint issues that may be contributing to sensitivity problems or rule them out entirely.
-That aside, some of the more common treatments…
+The reasons for tooth sensitivity can vary.
+X-rays can help either pinpoint issues that may be contributing to sensitivity.
+Or rule them out.
+That aside, some of the more common treatments include:

-- Fluoride treatments – This approach involves applying fluoride directly to the tooth, which, in turn, minimizes pain while also strengthening the enamel.
-The dental practitioner may also recommend that parents guide their children in performing home-based fluoride treatments as well.
+Fluoride treatments – This approach involves applying fluoride to the tooth.
+Which, in turn, minimizes pain while also strengthening the enamel.

-- Desensitizing toothpaste – Over-the-counter specialty toothpaste like Sensodyne can help resolve tooth sensitivity that stems from receding gums.
-Although rare, it is entirely possible for young children to experience gum problems.
-Once the dentist can rule out of other dental problems that may be causing sensitivity problems.
-He or she will recommend these types of toothpaste as a means of providing pain relief.
+Desensitizing toothpaste – Over-the-counter specialty toothpaste like Sensodyne can help resolve sensitive teeth When the issue stems from receding gums.
+Although rare, it is possible for young children to experience gum problems.
+The dentist can rule out other dental problems.
+He or she will recommend these types of toothpaste to provide pain relief.

-- Gum grafts – If tooth sensitivity is correlated with receding gums, the dentist may recommend a surgical gum graft.
-The procedure entails transplanting gum tissue from one area of the patient’s mouth and moving it to another area.
+Gum grafts – Tooth sensitivity connects with receding gums.
+If so, the dentist may recommend a surgical gum graft.
+The procedure entails transplanting gum tissue.
+Transplanted from one area of the patient’s mouth and moving it to another area.
 One that has less gum tissue and is causing the root of the tooth to become exposed.

-- Root canal – Generally considered a last resort, a root canal can resolve tooth pain by removing the pulp of the tooth before fitting it with a dental crown.
+Root canal – Generally considered a last resort.
+A root canal can resolve tooth pain by removing the pulp of the tooth before fitting it with a dental crown.
 Although this procedure may sound extreme, it is quite common.
-Also, it is just as effective in resolving tooth sensitivity in children as it is for adults.
+Also, it is as effective in resolving tooth sensitivity in children as it is for adults.

-- Bonding – Depending on the severity of the tooth sensitivity, the dentist may recommend bonding.
-This procedure is one whereby the dentist will apply a dental resin that will bond to the areas of the tooth that is causing sensitivity problems.
+Bonding – Bonding may depend on the severity of the tooth sensitivity.
+The dentist may recommend bonding.
+This procedure is one whereby the dentist will apply a dental resin.
+This resin will bond to the areas of the tooth that is causing sensitivity problems.

 LET US PROTECT YOUR TEETH

-Although the reasons for why teeth become sensitive can vary, there are a variety of treatments that can help alleviate the painful sensation that comes with having this type of dental problem.
-If you or your little one is experiencing tooth sensitivity, consider trying some of the at-home treatments detailed in this article.
-Of course, if the pain continues to persist, it would be a good idea to schedule a visit with Dr. Engel as soon as possible. sensitive teeth can be sorted with us.
+The reasons why sensitive teeth happen can vary.
+There are a variety of treatments that can help ease the pain sensation.
+If you or your little one is experiencing tooth sensitivity, consider trying treatments detailed in this article.
+Of course, if the pain continues to persist, it would be a good idea to schedule a visit with Dr. Engel as soon as possible.

 400 Kinderkamack Rd.